Prenatal Vitamins: What Actually Matters

 Can I just eat healthy instead of taking a prenatal?+

-No — even the healthiest diet typically falls short on folic acid and iron during pregnancy.
+A healthy diet helps a lot, but even the best eating habits typically fall short on folic acid and iron during pregnancy.
 ACOG recommends a daily prenatal supplement for all pregnant people because certain nutrients are extremely difficult to get from food alone at the levels pregnancy demands.

 Is methylfolate better than folic acid?+

-Folic acid is the only form of folate with proven evidence for preventing neural tube defects, according to ACOG.
+Folic acid is the only form of folate with proven evidence for preventing neural tube defects.
 Methylfolate may be useful for people with certain genetic variants (MTHFR), but the research on NTD prevention specifically supports folic acid.
-Talk to your provider if you're unsure.
+Talk to your provider if you're unsure which form is right for you.

 Do I need a prescription prenatal or is over-the-counter fine?+

 Over-the-counter prenatals work for most people.
-Prescription prenatals tend to have higher folic acid and may include stool softeners, but the study found no meaningful advantage in nutrient completeness.
-Check the label against ACOG guidelines regardless of whether it's prescription or OTC.
+Prescription prenatals tend to have higher folic acid and may include stool softeners, but there's no guaranteed advantage in nutrient completeness either way.
+Check the label against recommended amounts regardless of whether it's prescription or OTC.

 When should I start taking prenatal vitamins?+